Shigga Shay: 2020 - 2022: $S, uRight and I AM U

 In 2020, he dropped a 12-track mixtape, S$.

 Shay has also experienced considerable commercial success on an international scale.
 In 2021, he released 'uRight', a transformative collaboration with Korean-American rapper Jay Park.
 This release coincided with his inaugural collaboration with Hugo Boss, where he curated a capsule collection exclusively available in Singapore.

 In 2022, he released an EP titled I AM U. The 5-track EP features previously released singles in "uRight" which notably features South Korean rapper Jay Park.
 'Mercury' featuring Taiwanese-American rapper ØZI, 'Birthday', 'uKnow' and 'Passive Aggressive'.
 The track 'Mercury' was produced by London-based producer JB Made It, who has production credits for Drake, Fivo Foreign, and Chief Keef.

 2023 – present: COLORS Studios and Rap of China

-In April 2023, he became the first Singaporean artist to grace the stage of COLORSxSTUDIOS and was also the first to perform a song in both Mandarin and Hokkien.
+In April 2023, he became the first Singaporean artist to perform at COLORSxSTUDIOS and was also the first to perform a song in both Mandarin and Hokkien.

 In that same month, Shay was featured in "Gummy Yummy", a multilingual single released by Thai Rapper, F.Hero.
 It also features Thai artist JV.Jarvis and Japan's JP The Wavy.

 In June 2023, he was invited to perform as a special guest alongside rapper E.SO on "The Rap Of China", which stands as one of China's most popular variety show produced by iQiyi.
 On that episode, the duo debuted their single "BO BEH ZAO" (Hokkien for "No Horse Run" 没⻢跑).
 He participated in the next season of the show in 2024 as a competitor.